 Excercicing does help but if you don’t pay attention to what you eat, you won’t lose weight unless you train like a pro several hours a day.
-And the pro’s are always very concerned of their diet, too…posted over 3 years ago
+And the pro’s are always very concerned of their diet, too…posted about 4 years ago

 i agree with above you do not need to be loosing that much.
 Every 1 pound of fat is 3500 calories, that means the average weight you should be looking at loosing is 1 to a maximum of 2 pounds a week, this means loosing 500 -1000 calories a day either through snacks / soda / food you do not need or excersise.

 Now wow you may think 500 calories!
 But break this down that pack of McCoys crisps your chowing down on is about 150-200 calories that soda another 100 so these add up.
 Im not saying give up, have one when you want but not all the time, also make better choices Quavers, French Fries, Skips and Squares … im sure there must be more all under 100 cals.

 Keep yourself motivated and do not look at the number on the scale … throw them away, focus on how you feel and how your clothes fit, this will tell you your true results.